-- Coordinate activities of the employer, secondary school, post-secondary institution, and program planners to implement the program according to the standards and guidelines published by GaDOE and assure compliance with State Board Rule 160-4-3-.13 Youth Apprenticeship Programs - Coordinate YAP efforts with administrators and school counselors. - Establish school facilitators, where appropriate, to assist in coordination of YAP efforts. - Coordinate efforts of academic and technical instructors to ensure that students in the Youth Apprenticeship Program complete the required coursework - Plan, coordinate, and implement connecting activities between the school and the business community. - Access and recommend students for employer interviews (in cooperation with counselor and CTAE instructors if appropriate). - Evaluate business partnerships and establish job placements that serve the goals and objectives of the YAP program. - Record student data in C-NET according to GaDOE guidelines. - Track apprentices during the post-secondary training component, and document completers of the program at the appropriate time. - Monitor and evaluate the program for improvement. - Develop connections to other programs in the community where appropriate. - Visit job sites on a regular basis, assess student progress with input from employers, and keep program records up to date. - Analyze community resources and coordinate job placements and rotations. - Assure that placement sites follow federal, state, and local labor laws and maintain program insurance, liability, and industry regulations and standards. - Ensure completion of signed training agreements and training plans between all parties. - Ensure that Youth Apprenticeship related instruction meets requirements for high school graduation. - Participate in matching apprentices with work-based mentors and provide orientation and training for all program partners. - Conduct public relations and program promotion activities. - Attend all GaDOE training sessions designed for YAP Coordinators. - Conduct an annual assessment of the program and develop an on-going program improvement plan as required by GaDOE. - Submit the YAP Annual Data Report administered by GaDOE.
+- Coordinate activities of the employer, secondary school, post-secondary institution, and program planners to implement the program according to the standards and guidelines published by GADOE and assure compliance with State Board Rule 160-4-3-.13 Youth Apprenticeship Programs - Coordinate YAP efforts with administrators and guidance counselors. - Establish school facilitators, where appropriate, to assist in coordination of YAP efforts. - Coordinate efforts of academic and technical instructors to ensure that students in the Youth Apprenticeship Program complete the required coursework - Plan, coordinate, and implement connecting activities between the school and the business community. - Access and recommend students for employer interviews (in cooperation with counselor and CTAE instructors if appropriate). - Evaluate business partnerships and establish job placements that serve the goals and objectives of the YAP program. - Record student data in C-NET according to GADOE guidelines. - Track apprentices during the post-secondary training component, and document completers of the program at the appropriate time. - Monitor and evaluate the program for improvement. - Act as liaison to the Education and Career Partnership and other state agencies (education and labor). - Develop connections to other programs in the community where appropriate. - Visit job sites on a regular basis, assess student progress with input from employers, and keep program records up-to-date. - Analyze community resources and coordinate job placements and rotations. - Assure that placement sites are in compliance with federal, state, and local labor laws and maintain program insurance, liability, and industry regulations and standards. - Ensure completion of signed training agreements and training plans between all parties. - Ensure that Youth Apprenticeship related instruction meets requirements for high school graduation. - Participate in matching apprentices with work-based mentors, and provide orientation and training for all program partners. - Conduct public relations and program promotion activities. - Attend all GADOE training sessions designed for YAP Coordinators. - Conduct an annual assessment of the program, and develop an on-going program improvement plan as required by GADOE. - Submit the YAP Annual Data Report administered by GADOE.